Equity Dispensary Ordinance

 City Council Decision

-After discussing staff's recommendations, the City Council voted to:
+After discussing staff's recommendations, the City Council voted on October 12, 2021 to:

 - Direct staff to prepare an ordinance to allow cannabis delivery and equity dispensary facilities in Long Beach;